thlorenz/valuepack-mine-github/README.md

 export VALUEPACK_GITHUB_CLIENT_SECRET=0s0e0c0r0e0t
 ```

-You can run the below scripts without these, but will run will hit the unauthorized rate limit (60/hr) fairly quick.
+You can run the below scripts without these, but will hit the unauthorized rate limit (60/hr) fairly quick.

 ### database path